Dana94/2019-website/blog/2020-04-17-resolvers.md

 ---
-title: Using Apollo in GraphQL
+title: Schema Types and Resolvers in GraphQL
 path: new-post-apollo
 date: 2020-04-17
 tags: ['coding', 'graphql']
 ---

+> Schema types (plural, whole thing?)

 I'm currently building a GraphQL API with [Apollo Server](https://www.apollographql.com/docs/apollo-server/) (still in progress).
 The API contains data for authors and quotes.

 Since I'm still understanding how to build an API, I wanted to share 2 things that are used:
-- schema types (defining the types for your data)
+- **schema types** for defining the types for your data
-- resolvers (instructions for what data to return for a GraphQL operation - query, mutation, subscription)
+- **resolvers** which are instructions for what data to return for a GraphQL operation (query, mutation, subscription)

-This is a snippet of the list of authors and quotes I'm using.
-There are 2 lists with authors containing an `id` and `name` and quotes having an `id`, `authorId`, and the `quote`.
+This is a snippet of the 2 lists of authors and quotes I'm using.

+Each author has an `id` and `name`.

+Each quote has an `id`, `authorId`, and `quote`.

 ```js
 exports.authors = [